Colombia boasts both Pacific and Caribbean coastline and some of the best beaches in South America.

 Getting to Playa Taroa is not easy.
 If you make the effort, you’ll be rewarded with a Colombian beach that’s near-untouched and more beautiful than you thought possible.
 In short, you should definitely add it to your Colombia itinerary.

 You access Playa Taroa by sliding down the huge sand dune that cuts it off from the rest of the world – from there it’s all silky soft sand and an untouched beach leading to the warm Caribbean waters.
 Make sure you bring provisions with you, the beach’s solitude comes at a price.

-Check out our full range of South America travel guides and articles.
+Check out my full range of South America travel guides and articles.

 Parque National Tayrona

 The Parque National Tayrona is one of Colombia’s best beaches on the Caribbean coast.
 It’s also one of the more popular options on this list.
 Set at the foot of the Sierra Nevada de Santa Marta, the beaches in the park emerge from the dense jungle canopy in perfect bays of silvery white sand leading to a bright blue sea.
 Picture perfect Parque National Tayrona is very much on the radar, so expect crowds during the high season.
 Low season is much quieter.
 In both seasons watch out for the red flags – the waters can be dangerous.